suzuki-shunsuke/tfcmt-docs/docs/usage.md

    --log-level value            log level
    --pr value                   pull request number (default: 0) [$TFCMT_PR_NUMBER] --config value               config path [$TFCMT_CONFIG] --var value [ --var value ]  template variables.
+The format of value is '<name>:<value>'.
+You can refer to the variable in the comment and label template using {{.Vars.<variable name>}}.
-The format of value is '<name>:<value>' --output value               specify file to output result instead of post comment --help, -h                   show help
+   --output value               specify file to output result instead of posting a comment --help, -h                   show help
    --version, -v                print the version
 ```